- Map & Itinerary

 - Minibus and fuel

-- One night’s accommodation in Fort William (single room basis)
+- One night’s hotel accommodation just outside Fort William (single room basis)

 - Packed breakfast